 <==> = RJ 45 ethernet cable

-1. Make sure the Ethernet status is Enable and a cross (LAN cable please remove it first), to make sure to right-click the LAN icon in the lower right and select Open Network and Sharing Center.
+- Make sure the Ethernet status is Enabled and cross (please remove the LAN cable first) as shown above,, to make sure to right-click the LAN icon in the lower right and select Open Network and Sharing Center.

-3. Connect the end of the LAN cable to walljack or the last device (the last device) and the other end of the cable to the PC or laptop, the LAN indicator will change to an exclamation point, if you still get a cross, you must check the LAN cable and the connected device (port or configuration) .
+3. Connect the end of the LAN cable to walljack and the other end of the cable to the PC or laptop, the LAN indicator will change to an exclamation point, if you still get a cross, you must check the LAN cable and the connected device (port or configuration).

 Note: this connection is not related to the previously configured IP Address so that it does not need a static / dyamic IP, because it will get a new IP Address obtained from the ISP, generally in the form of a Public IP.